 What are Index Funds?

 Index funds are mutual funds that try to replicate a particular index.
 They have an extremely low expense ratio as they do not require an active fund manager.
 They compromise on the quest of generating better returns in comparison to the benchmark/index and in place take the benefit of delivering a low-cost consistent performance which is comparable to their respective index.
-They are a little less risky than actively managed funds, as there is very little human intervention in investment decision and there is no pressure of outperforming the index.
+They are a little less risky than actively managed funds, as there is very little human intervention in investment decisions and there is no pressure of outperforming the index.
 But, you should be aware of the inherent risk the index fund might have, for example, a NIFTY 50 index fund is an equity fund and thus have all the risk involved with equity, thus it should only be considered for investment of 5 years and more.

 An important parameter to judge an index fund is the tracking error.
 Tracking error denotes how much the performance of an index fund has varied from the index itself.
 A little bit of variation is unavoidable as things like taxes, fees, and other expenses are involved with an index fund, but a variation that is abnormally high in comparison to other similar index funds should be avoided.